anoma/nspec/docs/anomian.juvix.md

 !!! info "The social context of an engine"

-    Each engine is know in its neighborhood and may have connections to abroad.
+    Each engine is known in its neighbourhood and may have connections abroad.
     It still communicates via messages though and stays fixed in the place.

 ## Chapter 4: Mailboxes for anyone